Roberta Achtenberg: Personal life

-Early life and education
+Early life

 Achtenberg's father was Jewish and immigrated to the United States from the Soviet Union, while her mother was from Quebec.
 Both parents had minimal formal education.
-They owned a grocery store in Los Angeles and raised Roberta and her three siblings.
+They owned a grocery store in Los Angeles and raised Roberta and her three siblings in California.

+Education

-After graduating from Morningside High School in Inglewood, California, Achtenberg attended University of California, Los Angeles before graduating from University of California, Berkeley in 1972 with a Bachelor of Arts in history.
-At Berkeley, she met her ex-husband, David Chavkin.
+After graduating from Morningside High School in Inglewood, California, Achtenberg attended University of California, Los Angeles, and then transferred to the University of California, Berkeley, and graduated in 1972 with a Bachelor of Arts in history.
+At Berkeley, she graduated Phi Beta Kappa.
+Achtenberg also met her ex-husband, David Chavkin at Berkeley.
 She began law school at University of California, Hastings College of the Law, before eventually receiving her Juris Doctor from the University of Utah in 1975.

+Personal life

+Roberta Achtenberg divorced from David Chavkin in a cordial manner in 1977, and soon after came out to her family as a lesbian.
+After Achtenberg came out publicly, she received national support and opposition.
+LGBTQ+ people and allies rallied in her support, and religious and conservative groups lobbied against her.

+Achtenberg met her former partner, Mary Morgan, judge on the San Francisco Municipal Court, in 1979, and became partners in 1982.
+In 1985, Achtenberg and Morgan had a child named Benjamin.
+Achtenberg and Morgan were one of the most visible lesbian couples with a child at the time of Achtenberg's political career.
+During a San Francisco Gay and Lesbian Pride Parade, Achtenberg and Mary Morgan hugged and kissed while riding a float with their son, which generated controversy during her entrance to her federal political career.
+In 1995, Achtenberg gave a speech at the San Francisco Dyke March and Gay Pride March.

+In 2015, she spoke at the University of Utah's S.J Quinney College of Law's Commencement ceremony.